We specialise in sole trader insurance and have helped thousands of sole traders with their business insurance needs.

 These are both quick and easy (and relatively inexpensive) to setup, and we can issue the certificate of currency that the property manager or owner will require.

-If you’re lucky enough to be purchasing your own premises, we can also assist with insuring the building itself.
+If you’re lucky enough as a sole trader to be purchasing your own premises, we can also assist with insuring the building itself.

 Then you’ll need to insure whatever is in the premises.
 This could be stock, machinery, furniture, computer equipment or whatever else your business needs to run.